openbmc/docs/architecture/optionality.md

 These are subsystems that, while widely applicable, a user might choose to remove entire portions of the codebase that might not be needed in that deployment, or not used.
 This might be done to save binary size in the flash image, or might be done to reduce the security attack surface.
-These kids of features should be architected to ensure that, when removed, they do not cause functional impacts to other subsystems.
+These kinds of features should be architected to ensure that, when removed, they do not cause functional impacts to other subsystems.
 Examples of these include the webui, Redfish, IPMI, and others.